7 Steps to Boost Your Performance with Lean Material Handling

 1. Learn about the key concepts of lean material management.

 Before anything else, study the concepts that you need to integrate into your lean material management.
+Your study should involve a complete research of the different concepts available to you.
 This way, you can guarantee that you are on the right track.

 Concept #1: Avoid an information blizzard.

 Reacting is also referred to as “firefighting.”
-A genuine lean system develops systems that respond rather than firefighting.
+A genuine lean system develops systems that respond rather than fight fires.
 Keep in mind that not every piece of information is necessary.
 You filter out the ones that you truly need in order to come up with effective and favorable decisions.
 You design a system that gives people the information that they need in order to identify the actions that they need to take.
+A system that provides directional prompts and is intuitive to use speeds up material transportation while reducing safety-related issues.

 Concept #2: Get rid of white space.